h2lab/smartleia-target-funcard/README.md

 # Using the testing scripts

+## Testing scripts dependencies

+The testing scripts are mainly Python based, and have been tested with Python3.
+The requirements for these scripts are:

+  * The `smartleia` package in its version 1.0.1 at least, available [here](https://github.com/h2lab/smartleia).
+  * The `pyscard`, `numpy` and `crypto` packages, all available with `pip`.

+## Testing scripts usage
 Two test scripts are provided here: `script-AES128-enc.py` and `pin_timing_attacks.py`.
 Each of these scripts can be used in two modes: using LEIA's direct access through `/dev/ttyACMx` using the toggle `USE_LEIA=True` in the scripts, or using PCSC daemon either through a regular smart card reader
 (or LEIA in PCSC relay mode) by using the toggle `USE_LEIA=False` in the scripts.